-For more information about the Library's Curation, Preservation, and Archives department or to schedule an appointment, please call +1-508-831-6112 or e-mail firstname.lastname@example.org.
+For more information about Curation, Preservation, and Archives's collections or services, or to schedule a research consultation, please call 508-831-6112 or e-mail firstname.lastname@example.org.

 The University Archives' collections include early school records, academic and administrative departments' records, student organization records, alumni files, and the papers of past WPI presidents.
 In addition to the administrative and scholalry records, the Archives also collects, preserves, and makes available yearbooks, campus publications, WPI memorabilia, and more than 50,000 images and recordings of WPI campus life.
 The Archives maintians a growing number of collection guides and inventories to support discovery of and access to the collections.
 These guides and growing collection of primary sources and historical resources are available online in Gordon Library's DigitalCommons@WPI.

 Gordon Library's Special Collections consists of approximately 4,000 early and unique bound volumes ranging in topics from science and technology to American and British literature to the histories of Worcester and New England.
 The Archives also collects and makes available faculty publications and the personal libraries of notable WPI faculty and alumni.
 Books and materials held in Special Collections are listed in the library's catalog, do not circulate, and must be consulted in the Fellman Dickens Reading Room.